-The holiday known as the Dragon Boat Festival is almost here!
-The Dragon Boat Festival, called Duānwǔ jié (端午節) in Chinese, starts June 2nd.
-To prepare, you need to get familiar with zongzi.
+The holiday known as The Dragon Boat Festival, called Duānwǔ jié (端午節) in Chinese, occurs during the summer.
+To prepare, you need to get familiar with zongzi or sticky rice dumplings.
 Anybody who’s anybody will be eating zongzi during the Dragon Boat Festival.
 In fact, another name for the Dragon Boat Festival is the Meat Dumpling Festival (肉粽節 Ròu zòng jié).

 Zongzi (粽子) are a type of rice dumpling wrapped in a leaf.
 The leaf holds a ball of sticky rice, and within the sticky rice you’ll find a treasure of delicious things!